pooran-c/pooran_c/index.md

 1. Supervised classifier model to classify Tweets as Migration and Non-migration Tweets.
 1. Model to detect the sentiment of the Tweets and Evaluation of these models.

+## Natural Language programming lab (Course work)

+**Identifying Argumentative Discourse Structures in Persuasive Essay.**

+Classifications of Claims, Premises and major claims from written essays using the NLP models in python.
+Steps carried out in this project were: Data Preprocessing, Application of machine learning algorithm for classifying arguments and finding the relation between them, and finding the metrics of the algorithm.

 ---
 ### Education
 ## Master of Science in Computer Science.